-Using oven mitts, take the bowl, cookie sheet and record out of the oven.
+Using oven mitts, take the bowl, and cookie sheet and record out of the oven.
 Take the record off of the bowl and start shaping it by bending and pinching until you get the look you want.
 You will need to work quickly before it hardens. *this is what the record will look like when it’s ready to be pulled out of the oven

 You can use the inside of another bowl to help with forming the edges, just place the record inside.

 You can always place it back in the oven to soften it up again for a few minutes if you don’t like the results ( I might have done this twice)

 Leave the album black or have a little fun with paint, I spray-painted mine for a pop of color!
 I simply layered red and pink spray paint, I did not let coats dry in between each spray so they would mix.
 You can use these as decorative bowls, a catch-all for keys, jewelry, junk, or make a beautiful planter out of it.

 *Note I would not put any type of food in the bowl especially if you have spray-painted it.

 It almost reminds me of a beautiful clam shell.